nirbhayph/Emergency-Services-Directory/README.md

 - Used in the people tab section, applied on the accordion elements.
 - A detailed README.md file for the plugin can be found here - https://github.com/nirbhayph/jQuery-Search-Filter-Plugin and in the project directory.
 - Sample plugin usage other than this project - https://nirbhay.me/jQuery-Search-Filter-Plugin/

+## Additional Details
+- The project uses the module pattern
+- The project contains a module for validation for text and zip code inputs
+- The project contains a errors module to display errors and warnings interactively with toasts and gifs
+- There's also a pie chart built using canvas js to find the county wise % distribution for a search result
+- The constants js contains all the relevant paths, proxy url and the functions mapper for detailed resutls section.
+- Browser Detection has been done for IE11 and less.
+- The project is launched from the run.js script.
+- search_form_contents.js manages the results section
+- details_content.js manages the detailed tabbed resutls section

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details